-A new safety standard in Canada for photovoltaic combiners has been developed known as CSA Standard C22.2 No 290 Photovoltaic Combiners and is scheduled to be published by the end of this year.
+A new safety standard in Canada for photovoltaic combiners has been developed known as CSA Standard C22.2 No 290 Photovoltaic Combiners.
 The 2015 Canadian Electrical Code Part I (CE Code) defines a photovoltaic combiner as:

 “an assembly of buses and connections that may contain overcurrent protective devices, control apparatus, switches, or other equipment and that connects photovoltaic source circuits or the outputs of other combiners together to create an output at higher current or higher voltage, or both.”

 The scope of this new CSA standard will cover combiners intended to be installed in nonhazardous locations on photovoltaic systems that could be ungrounded, positive grounded, and/or negative grounded with a maximum voltage rating up to 2000 V dc or 750 V ac.
 The voltage level of 2000 V dc was chosen to align with the maximum voltage ratings in other photovoltaic equipment standards like CSA Standard C22.2 No 271-11 Photovoltaic Cables.

 This new standard is not intended to cover distribution equipment already covered in CSA standards C22.2 No. 29 Panelboards, C22.2 No. 31 Switchgear Assemblies, and C22.2 No. 244 Switchboards.